Java-Geek-Genuis/JAVA-JIM-AI/README.md

 * Generates high-quality Java code using a Python-based AI model.
 * Can create any file type, including Java classes, interfaces, enums, and more.
 * Supports advanced Java features, such as generics, lambda expressions, and functional programming.
+* Has a history feature to keep track of generated code.
+* Can generate a video game in Java called Blogger Go Big, inspired by Vlogger Go Viral.

 ## Python Code